Vanderbilt University Campus Dining believes that proper nutrition is essential to good health

 If you believe you qualify for dietary accommodations through campus dining, follow these steps:

-- Students seeking dietary assistance during the academic year should contact Student Access Services (SAS) at email@example.com with supporting medical documentation.
+- Students seeking dietary assistance during the academic year should contact Student Access (SA) at firstname.lastname@example.org with supporting medical documentation.

-- Student Access Services (SAS) reviews and maintains dining related documentation.
+- Student Access (SA) reviews and maintains dining related documentation.
 Please note this may take 7-10 business days.

-- If approved for dining accommodations by SAS, the student will be formally referred to Campus Dining’s Registered Dietitian, Emily Suttle at firstname.lastname@example.org, to receive reasonable accommodations.
+- If approved for dining accommodations by SA, the student will be formally referred to Campus Dining’s Registered Dietitian, Emily Svennevik at email@example.com, to receive reasonable accommodations.
 It is the responsibility of the student to contact the dietitian after approval.

 - If determined eligible for the program, student and dietitian will discuss next steps.